Sergio Hudson Is Bringing His Inauguration-Day Glamour To NYFW

 Advertisement

-Mrs. Obama's monochromatic burgundy turtleneck-and-pants combo, paired with a floor-length coat and gold-plated high-waisted belt, as well as the black sequined cocktail dress with matching tuxedo overcoat seen on Vice President Harris became the central inspiration for Hudson’s fall 2021 collection, which the designer will debut on September 9 during New York Fashion Week.
+Mrs. Obama's monochromatic burgundy turtleneck-and-pants combo, paired with a floor-length coat and gold-plated high-waisted belt, as well as the black sequined cocktail dress with matching tuxedo overcoat seen on Vice President Harris became the central inspiration for Hudson’s fall 2021 collection, which the designer debuted on 9th September uring New York Fashion Week.
 “It’s all about strong, powerful women,” Hudson told Refinery29.
 “And women in politics, honestly.”

 His latest collection, an ode to legendary superstar Diahann Carroll, is no exception.
 It all started with a picture of the 20th century activist, singer, model, and actress talking on the phone and wearing an all-white outfit and a pair of Manolo Blahnik heels.
 The image's understated elegance is very much synonymous with the clean lines and classic silhouettes of Hudson’s brand.
 Some other icons who inspired this collection include Diana Ross, Whitney Houston, and Naomi Campbell.